telerik/document-processing-docs/knowledge-base/missing-symbols-in-pdf.md

 |2020.1.218|PdfProcessing|[Dimitar Karamfilov](https://www.telerik.com/blogs/author/dimitar-karamfilov)|

 ## Problem
 This can happen when the characters cannot be found in a specific font.
-In this case, we either fall back to another font or draw nothing.
+In this case, the RadPdfProcessing either falls back to another font or draws nothing.

 ## Solution